laurlen2112/Pyber_Analysis/README.md

 # Module 5: PyBer Analysis

-## *Overview and Purpose of analysis*
+## *Overview and Purpose of analysis*:
 The purpose of this project is to create a summary data frame organizing ride-share data by city type and to create a multiline plot showing weekly fares per city type.

-## *Results*
+## *Results*:
 [The PyBer summary data frame](https://github.com/laurlen2112/Pyber_Analysis/blob/main/analysis/PyBer_DF_Summary.png):

  The urban city type category holds the largest accumulated ride total, the largest number of drivers, and the largest total fares.
 Despite those metrics, the urban city type posts the lowest average fare per ride at $24.53 and the lowest average fare for per driver at $16.57.

- By contrast, the rural city type posts the lowest ride totals, lowest number of drivers and lowest fare totals; however, its average fare per ride and average fare per driver is the highest of the three city type categories.
+ By contrast, the rural city type posts the lowest ride totals, lowest number of drivers, and lowest fare totals; however, its average fare per ride and average fare per driver rank the highest of the three city type categories.

- While suburban category falls in between the urban and rural types, it is noteworthy that its average fare per driver, $39.50, is double the amount of the urban type's average fare per driver.
-Likewise the suburban type's average fare per ride is higher than the urban type's average fare and about
+ While suburban category falls in between the urban and rural types, it is noteworthy that its average fare per driver, $39.50.
+This metric is double the amount of the urban type's average fare per driver.
+Likewise, the suburban type's average fare per ride is higher than the urban type's average fare and about
 		$4.00 lower than the rural city type's average fare per ride.

 [The Pyber line plot](https://github.com/laurlen2112/Pyber_Analysis/blob/main/analysis/PyBer_Plot.png):